Building Scalable Video Understanding Benchmarks through Sports: Introduction

-We then leverage \ASAP's scalability to create \lcric, a large-scale \LVU benchmark with 1008 hours of densely annotated Cricket videos at virtually zero annotation cost, by auto-labelling 131 cricket matches of average length ~7.5 hours, containing nearly 475 timestamp recordings (balls per match) on average.
-To our knowledge, \lcric is the first automatically-labelled sports video dataset that contains play-by-play annotations that span entire matches.
+We then leverage \ASAP's scalability to create \lcric, a large-scale \LVU benchmark with 1008 hours of densely annotated Cricket videos at virtually zero annotation cost, by auto-labeling 131 cricket matches of average length ~7.5 hours, containing nearly 475 timestamp recordings (balls per match) on average.
+To our knowledge, \lcric is the first automatically labeled sports video dataset that contains play-by-play annotations that span entire matches.
 To comprehensively evaluate \LVU on \lcric, we automatically curate multiple-choice (binary and N-way) and regression queries through simple composition with boolean operations, which require varying lengths of context to answer.
 These queries are complex and require context aggregation ranging anywhere from 5 minutes to an hour of continuous playtime (video).
 In the past, such compositional query building has been leveraged in popular vision and language datasets (\eg CLEVR~\cite{johnson2017clevr}, GQA~\cite{hudson2019gqa}).

-We benchmark two recent state-of-the-art \LVU models TQN~\cite{zhang21}, MemViT~\cite{memvit} on \lcric, and find that their performance is significantly worse than our human baseline ($\sim$38\% drop on query reasoning accuracy when evaluated on very long clips containing $\sim$50 minutes of playtime).
+We benchmark two recent state-of-the-art \LVU models TQN~\cite{zhang21}, MemViT~\cite{memvit} on \lcric, and find that their performance is significantly worse than human baseline ($\sim$38\% drop on query reasoning accuracy when evaluated on long clips containing $\sim$50 minutes of playtime).
 This demonstrates significant room for new research to explore.
+In summary, we make the following contributions: \begin{itemize} \item We propose \ASAP, an automated and scalable video labeling pipeline for aligning videos of sports matches of four different sports (Cricket, Football, Basketball, and American Football) with dense web annotations. \item Using \ASAP, we create \lcric, a large-scale \LVU benchmark with 1008 hours of densely annotated Cricket videos with virtually zero annotation cost. \item We benchmark the performance of two recent video understanding models on our dataset, provide ablations, and establish a human baseline on \lcric{}. \end{itemize}

-In summary, we make the following contributions -- \textbf{1)} We propose \ASAP, a fully automated and scalable video labeling pipeline for aligning videos of sports matches of four different sports (Cricket, Football, Basketball, and American Football) with dense annotations on the web. \textbf{2)} Using \ASAP, we create \lcric, a large-scale \LVU benchmark with 1008 hours of densely annotated Cricket videos with virtually zero annotation cost.
-The size of \lcric is only limited by our access to videos of Cricket matches, and we foresee the dataset being much larger given access to more videos. \textbf{3)} Finally, we benchmark the performance of two recent video understanding models on our dataset, provide ablations, and establish a human baseline on \lcric{} to demonstrate significant room for modelling improvements on this benchmark.
-We will publicly release code for \ASAP and \lcric to enable future research on \LVU.
+Finally, we note that the size of \lcric{} is only limited by access to videos of Cricket matches, and we foresee the dataset being much larger given access to more videos.